 The cheapest way to reach Bhutan from Guwahati is to take a train to New Alipurdar and then a bus to Jaigaon.
-If you are traveling from other parts of India, you can take a train to Siliguri/Jalpaiguri and then a bus to Jaigaon.
+If you are traveling from other parts of India to Bhutan, you can take a train to Siliguri/Jalpaiguri and then a bus to Jaigaon.
 From Jaigaon you can walk across the border area and reach Phuentsholing which is the border town on Bhutan side.
 Visit IRCTC for train bookings.

 I never Opt for tour packages as there are many reasons for it:-

 - Tour packages are very expensive, may almost cost you triple of what actually would have been, if you plan all by yourself.